alec-tschantz/predcoding/README.md

 - Include model from _A tutorial on the free-energy framework for modelling perception and learning_
 - Add additional optimisers
 - Measure number of iterations
-- The initial space of mu needs to be sufficently large, ensembles of amortised weights?
+- The initial space of mu needs to be sufficently large - ensembles of amortised weights or slow learning rate?
+- Test pure PC accuracy